olefjaerestad/router/README.md

 router.navigate('/home');
 ```

-Router instances also add event listeners to the window and document, so that `[router-href]` elements and browser back/forwards buttons can be used to navigate to routes.
+Router instances also add event listeners to the window and document, so that `[router-href]` elements and browser back/forwards buttons can be used to trigger routes.
 Router.removeEventListeners() can be used to cleanup (i.e. remove) these event listeners.

 ```html
 <!-- Click to navigate to the '/about' route. -->